 Extent of List Entry

-The extent includes part of the land described as Lot 1 DP 381279 (CT 325641), Otago Land District, and the building known as Elderslie Estate Stables (Former) thereon.
+The extent includes part of the land described as Lot 1 DP 381279 (RT 325641), Otago Land District, and the building known as Elderslie Estate Stables (Former) thereon.

 These stone stables were built for gentleman farmer John Reid at Elderslie Estate in the Waiareka Valley.
 The stables are architecturally and historically significant for their association with John Reid and his grand and picturesque Elderslie Estate.
 They are one of a number of buildings associated with the former estate.

 Scottish-born Reid came to New Zealand in 1863.
 For ten years he was in business in Dunedin before retiring to Elderslie in North Otago.
 The estate was large – over 17,000 acres.
 Reid and his family lived one of the three homesteads.
 Reid was a pioneering stock breeder and was involved in the new frozen meat trade.
 He had the S.S.
 Elderslie built in 1883 for shipping to the London market.

 Elderslie, like its neighbour Windsor Park, was one of the ‘great properties’ of the Waitaki region.
 Reid built the first part of his grand house in 1868.
 He made additions in 1874.
 He developed a large park – with exotic trees and artificial lakes – around the house.
 The house’s setting was described as ‘unsurpassed in New Zealand’.
 Reid built a group of buildings to support the working of the estate: a two-storey Oamaru stone woolshed and yards, men’s quarters, and stables.
 New men’s quarters were built in 1908 (Category 2 historic place, Register No. 3251).